autarky1/autarky-hash.github.io/assignment4.md

 ## Adjusting the Mesh

-I started by adjusting the earth mesh to the size of the light bulb.
-Because the light bulb is 100 mm, I needed to double the size of the earth.
+1. I started by adjusting the earth mesh to the size of the light bulb.
+Because the light bulb is 100 mm, I needed to double the size of the earth which I did with the scale function to make the earth ~120mm.
+The main, issue with the earth, however was that the mesh was really bad.
+Basically, because the earth had a million different islands that were not going to print, I had to manually delete the meshes that were not going to work and run Repair Mesh multiple times to reconcile this.
+I converted the earth to NURBS.
+Even then, I don't think I got all of the islands out of the print.

+2. In order to create a hole to fit the light bulb, I needed to do a MeshBooleanDifference, which I did by creating a sphere the diameter of the widest width of the light bulb to carve a hole on the bottom.

 ## Video
 Link https://drive.google.com/file/d/1TZHVffnY4FFO1f2AdLM7L6f6nrV5j5PF/view?usp=sharing